nf-core/metatdenovo/docs/usage.md

 - Transdecoder (`--orf_caller transdecoder`)

 > N.B.
-Prokka and prodigal are suggested to run with prokaryotes while transdecoder is specific for eukaryotes.
+Prokka and prodigal are recommended for prokaryotic datasets while transdecoder is specific for eukaryotic datasets.

 ## Taxonomical annotation options